 Targeted Pain Treatment® is a federally registered trademark owned by Dr. Stephanie Vanterpool.
 Dr. Vanterpool developed and is responsible for the content contained in the TPT Toolkit.

 Che A. Solla, MD, MBA

 At the conclusion of this program, the participants should be able to:

-Fees include all program sessions, access to online program materials, continuing education credit, continental breakfast, breaks, lunch on Friday, and parking at the Holiday Inn World's Fair garage.
+Fees include access to online program materials, continuing education credit hours, breakfast, lunch, and breaks, and parking at the Hilton Knoxville Airport.

 The University of Tennessee College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 GROUP RATE OFFERED UNTIL FEB.
 28, 2023 OR UNTIL THE BLOCK IS FULL

 $129 + tax per night is available the nights of March 30-31, 2023